 The Lathering Process

 There are some variations on how to make a good lather with different products, and it can take a little practice to get right, but the payoff can be a dramatically better shave.
 There are two general schools of thought on making traditional shaving lather, differentiated mostly on how water is integrated into the mix.
-The classic (sometimes called “frugal”) method of lather-making starts with minimal water on the brush, adding water until you get the lather consistency you are looking for.
+The classic (sometimes called “frugal”) method of lather-making starts with minimal water on the brush, adding water until you get the lather consistency you are seeking.

 Another school of thought starts out with more water on the shaving brush which the excess is drained in a particular manner.
 Neither method is right nor wrong.
 Try both methods to see what works best for you.
 You may need to set some time aside time to experiment as you learn the “art” of lather-making.
 Don’t worry–once you get the hang of it you can cut that time way down.